 How To Apply to the Public Housing Waiting ListThe Medina Metropolitan Housing Authority is not accepting public housing waiting list applications at this time.

 Last Updated on 06/04/2015.

-As of the most recent VMS report, Medina Metropolitan Housing Authority manages 609 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Medina Metropolitan Housing Authority manages 609 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out||Non-Elderly Disabled|